 Melvyn Zarr has been at the center of legal instruction and public policy related to criminal law and procedure since 1973.
 After 40 years of full-time teaching, he now teaches in the fall semester only.

 Professor Zarr contributes generously to the legal community.
 He is an elected member of the American Law Institute.
 He helps draft Maine criminal statutes as a member of the Maine Criminal Advisory Commission, which advises the Legislature on criminal law matters.
-Professor Zarr helps draft Maine criminal rules as Consultant to the Advisory Committee on Rules of Criminal Procedure.
-He was formerly a federal magistrate.
+He also helps draft Maine criminal rules as Consultant to the Advisory Committee on Rules of Criminal Procedure, and was formerly a federal magistrate.
 Professor Zarr was named the Law School’s 2003 Teacher of the Year for teaching excellence.